-It’s clear that regular maintenance is important for any website, although there are good reasons why this isn’t immediately obvious to website owners.
-It’s our responsibility as a WordPress web design agency to help our clients to understand the importance of regular maintenance.
+It's clear that regular maintenance is important for any website.
+But there are good reasons why this isn't immediately obvious to website owners.
+It's our responsibility as a WordPress web design agency to help our clients to understand the importance of regular maintenance.

 How we're helping our clients to choose their support and maintenance

-We have learned that planning the support and maintenance for a website is an integral part of the web design process – not an afterthought.
-We shouldn’t design websites for people and then say “Oh, and do you need maintenance?” at the end of the process.
+We have learned that planning the support and maintenance for a website is an integral part of web design.
+It's not an afterthought.
+We shouldn't design websites for people and then say "Oh, and do you need maintenance?" at the end of the process.
 Instead, the need for regular maintenance should be part of the overall discussion.
-The question is not “Do you need maintenance?” – it’s “How will your website be kept up to date and maintained?”
+The question is not "Do you need maintenance?" - it's "How will your website be kept up to date and maintained?"

-With that in mind, we have developed a new online tool which allows our clients to build their own personalised support plan.
+With that in mind, we have developed a new online tool.
+It allows our clients to build their own personalised support plan.
 They can mix and match from any of the following services to choose the right level of support for their website:

 - Web hosting and backups